pchurch2/NETAS/README.md

 Elasticsearch is an open source back-end tool used as a searching and analytics engine.
 It's useful for various types of information and is the heart of the Elastic Stack (formerly ELK Stack) that bring together various products from the Elastic company.
 Since Elasticsearch is used as a search and analytic engine, indexing is one of it's key purposes depending on the applicable use case.
 Logs can be forward into Elasticsearch and indexed further so that queries can be ran in Kibana to further parse out to find helpful information.
 Elasticsearch's storage format of choice is JSON and JSON files are grouped together in order to form an Index Collection which can be later easily be searched through RESTful API calls and queried with the Kibana Query Language via Kibana.
 Furthermore, Shards are broken down as the separate documents within an Index Collection which help grouping and indexing information for faster search retrieval.

 NETAS utilizes Elasticsearch in conjunction with Kibana and Filebeat in order to bring Zeek logs into the forefront for further network traffic analysis.
-Elasticsearch is installed and configured on the Elastic-Kibana-VM.
+Elasticsearch is installed and configured on the Elastic-Kibana-VM and is configured with the `elasticsearch.yml` config file in the `NETAS/configs` directory.

 ### Kibana

 Kibana is an open source front-end tool that makes the information stored in Elasticsearch more accessible.
 The data indexed and stored in Elasticsearch can further visualize the provided information and can be queried using the Kibana Query Language (KQL).
 Kibana is helpful in the use cases of log and security analytics, infrastructure monitoring, application performance monitoring, to name a few.

 NETAS utilizes Kibana in conjunction with Elasticsearch and Filebeat in order to bring Zeek logs into the forefront for further network traffic analysis.
-Kibana is installed and configured on the Elastic-Kibana-VM.
+Kibana is installed and configured on the Elastic-Kibana-VM and is configured with the `kibana.yml` config file in the `NETAS/configs` directory.

 ### Filebeat